Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Tool Adaptation

-Early systems exemplifying the tool-adaptation paradigm established the architectural foundations for how frozen agents can effectively orchestrate or invoke external models.
-These pioneering works demonstrate distinct mechanisms---functional, prompt-based, code-based, and graph-based---that together shaped the design space for modern tool-augmented AI systems.
+Early systems established the architectural foundations for how frozen agents orchestrate external models.
+These works illustrate distinct mechanisms (functional, prompt-based, code-based, and graph-based) that shaped the design space for modern tool-augmented AI systems.

 \textbf{Operator-Learning Tools: Neural Operators}~\cite{kovachki2023neural} (JMLR).
-Before large-scale LLM-based orchestration emerged, Neural Operators represented a seminal example of \textit{agent-agnostic tool learning}: models trained to approximate mappings between infinite-dimensional function spaces, serving as differentiable surrogates for complex simulators.
-Unlike conventional neural networks tied to discrete grids, Neural Operators are \textbf{discretization-invariant}—they learn the underlying operator itself, not its finite discretization—and can generalize across resolutions and geometries.
-The \textbf{Fourier Neural Operator (FNO)} achieves $\mathcal{O}(J\log J)$ inference via spectral convolution and outperforms classical solvers on Navier–Stokes, Darcy flow, and elasticity equations by orders of magnitude in speed.
-Conceptually, FNO and its variants (Graph-, Low-rank-, Multipole-NO) mark the first wave of ``frozen tools’’ that agents can query repeatedly for reasoning, planning, or control without retraining.
-In modern agentic pipelines, they are used as plug-in surrogates—fast, differentiable black-box functions invoked within decision or inference loops.
+Before large-scale LLM-based orchestration emerged, Neural Operators represented an early example of \textit{agent-agnostic tool learning}: models trained to approximate mappings between infinite-dimensional function spaces, serving as differentiable surrogates for complex simulators.
+Unlike conventional neural networks tied to discrete grids, Neural Operators are \textbf{discretization-invariant}: they learn the underlying operator itself, not its finite discretization, and can generalize across resolutions and geometries.
+The \textbf{Fourier Neural Operator (FNO)} achieves $\mathcal{O}(J\log J)$ inference via spectral convolution and outperforms classical solvers on Navier-Stokes, Darcy flow, and elasticity equations by orders of magnitude in speed.
+FNO and its variants (Graph-, Low-rank-, Multipole-NO) represent the first wave of ``frozen tools'' that agents can query repeatedly for reasoning, planning, or control without retraining.
+In modern agentic pipelines, they serve as plug-in surrogates: fast, differentiable black-box functions invoked within decision or inference loops.